 Teenager and businessman father among five lost at sea in Titanic submarine

+Shahzada Dawood: Businessman and teenage son among five lost at sea in Titanic submarine

 Frantic search for submarine extended today amid warnings five on board may have 50 hours of oxygen left